 Epilepsy, also known as seizure disorder, is the fourth most common neurological disorder and one of the oldest-known medicalconditions.
 The condition causes electrical activity in the brain to stop for a short time, which leads to recurrent seizures.
 Even though 65 million people in the world live with epilepsy, there is still some stigma around the disease.

 International Epilepsy Day seeks to raise awareness and educate the general public on the true facts about epilepsy and the urgent need for improved treatment, better care for people living with the disorder, and greater investment in research.
-Today, International Epilepsy Day is commemorated in more than 120 countries all over the world.

 Shine Epilepsy Support Organization is proud to join the epilepsy community in recognizing the second Monday in February as International Epilepsy Day.